fyyakaxyy/AnimationGPT/README.md

      - Convert the generated npy files to bvh files: modify the file path in `tools/npy2bvh/joints2bvh.py`, then run: `python joints2bvh.py`
        Note: The code for npy2bvh is sourced from [Momask](https://github.com/EricGuo5513/momask-codes/blob/main/visualization/joints2bvh.py)

+### Windows10 Tutorial

-### Use the AGPT model trained on the CMP dataset under Windows10
+Use the AGPT model trained on the CMP dataset under Windows10:

 - When configuring the environment for [MotionGPT](https://github.com/OpenMotionLab/MotionGPT/tree/0499f16df4ddde44dfd72a7cbd7bd615af1b1a94) (step 1), some packages may still be missing after using python=3.10.6 and installing requirements.txt, just follow the instructions to install them manually.

-- Windows file path separator and linux are different, some path errors need to be changed to the Win system separator, such as the separator '/' change to os.sep in the [config.py](https://github.com/OpenMotionLab/MotionGPT/blob/0499f16df4ddde44dfd72a7cbd7bd615af1b1a94/mGPT/config.py#L17)
+- Windows file path separator and linux are different, some path errors need to be changed to the Win system separator, such as the separator `'/'` change to `os.sep` in the [config.py](https://github.com/OpenMotionLab/MotionGPT/blob/0499f16df4ddde44dfd72a7cbd7bd615af1b1a94/mGPT/config.py#L17)

 - Convert the generated npy files to mp4 files under python=3.10 environment may report errors.
 The matplotlib library requires version 3.3.3, but the minimum supported library version of cp310 is 3.5.0.
-If you use a library version higher than 3.5.0, you will encounter the following error
+If you use a library version higher than 3.5.0, you will encounter the following error:

-    "ax.lines = [] AttributeError: can't set attribute"，
+    `ax.lines = [] AttributeError: can't set attribute`，

-    "ax.collections = [] AttributeError: can't set attribute"，
+    `ax.collections = [] AttributeError: can't set attribute`，

-    ani.save "ValueError: unknown file extension: .mp4"
+    `ani.save "ValueError: unknown file extension: .mp4`.

-If you encounter only the first two errors when executing with matplotlib>=3.5.0, you can refer to this issue https://github.com/GuyTevet/motion-diffusion-model/issues/6
+If you encounter only the first two errors when executing with matplotlib>=3.5.0, you can refer to this issue https://github.com/GuyTevet/motion-diffusion-model/issues/6.

-If you are also experiencing unrecognized mp4 files, you need to additionally download [ffmpeg](https://github.com/GyanD/codexffmpeg/releases/tag/2024-05-06-git-96449cfeae), unzip it and modify these contents in `tools/animation.py`
+If you are also experiencing unrecognized mp4 files, you need to additionally download [ffmpeg](https://github.com/GyanD/codexffmpeg/releases/tag/2024-05-06-git-96449cfeae), unzip it and modify these contents in `tools/animation.py`:
 ```python
 import matplotlib.pyplot as plt
 plt.rcParams['animation.ffmpeg_path'] = r'D:\\ffmpeg\\bin\\ffmpeg.exe' #ffmpeg floder
 from mpl_toolkits.mplot3d import Axes3D
 ```

-If you have successfully generated a video file after resolving the error, but the video only has a white screen, please try switching to another python version to do the npy file format conversion. `tools/requirements.txt provides the necessary dependencies for python=3.9.19 to work properly`.
+If you have successfully generated a video file after resolving the error, but the video only has a white screen, please try switching to another python version to do the npy file format conversion. `tools/requirements.txt` provides the necessary dependencies for python=3.9.19 to work properly.

 - The following problems may be encountered when converting the generated npy files to bvh files

   1. Some packages are missing or numpy is reporting errors.
-Prioritize using python=3.9.19 and install the dependencies in `tools/requirements.txt`
+Prioritize using python=3.9.19 and install the dependencies in `tools/requirements.txt.`

   2. `tools/npy2bvh/joints2bvh.py` is missing some package imports.
-Add this code
+Add this code:

      ```python
      import matplotlib
      import matplotlib.pyplot as plt
      from mpl_toolkits.mplot3d.art3d import Poly3DCollection
      import mpl_toolkits.mplot3d.axes3d as p3
      ```

-  3. No such file or directory: './visualization/data/template.bvh'。Modify the following path to use the commented out version
+  3. `No such file or directory: './visualization/data/template.bvh'`.
+Modify the following path to use the commented out version:

      ```python
      self.template = BVH.load('./visualization/data/template.bvh', need_quater=True)
      #self.template = BVH.load(os.path.dirname(__file__) + '\\visualization\\data\\template.bvh', need_quater=True)
      ```

-  4. index 1 is out of bounds for axis 1 with size 1。Make sure there is no _in.npy file in the path of the file you want to convert, just keep _out.npy to solve the problem.
+  4. `index 1 is out of bounds for axis 1 with size 1`.
+Make sure there is no `_in.npy` file in the path of the file you want to convert, just keep `_out.npy` to solve the problem.